 - Make live videos.

 Not long ago we published a social media-related article revealing the most easy-to-implement SMM strategies that can help you to come up with numerous ideas of what to post.

 3. Convenience for the user will be a competitive differentiator

-Latest technology and creativity are key to help you develop new features.
+The latest technology and creativity are key to helping you develop new features.
 Some of the basic upgrades that you can offer to your customers include:

 - Improved desktop and mobile website design;

 At NEKLO, we can help you to streamline your ecommerce activity and improve brand recognition by updating your existing solution or building a new one from scratch.
 If you need a technology partner, our web development services might be of interest to you.